iankronquist/kernel-of-truth/Compiling.rst

 To compile:
 -----------
 1. Build a GCC cross compiler.
 This may sound daunting, but fear not!
 It's actually a pretty easy process.
-The following instructions can also be `found here <http://wiki.osdev.org/GCC_Cross-Compiler#Preparing_for_the_build>`_.
+The following instructions can also be found in greater detail `here <http://wiki.osdev.org/GCC_Cross-Compiler#Preparing_for_the_build>`_.

 	a.
 Download the following libraries:
 		* `GNU GMP <https://gmplib.org/>`_ --See the download link in the top left.